Maselkov/GW2RPC/BUILD.md

 ```
 Adapt the path to your project in the .spec file accordingly.

-Start compiling simply with `pyinstaller.exe --onefile .\run.spec`.
+Start compiling simply with `pyinstaller.exe .\run.spec`.
 Pyinstaller 4.3 was used for this.

 Again make sure that you run pyinstaller from your Windows installation!